jessex/HaltPy/README.md

 valuable one.
 The continued existence of Sarah Connor will be crucial in the coming war against Skynet.
 Be prepared, with HaltPy.

+3. It's a polyglot: works for programs of any language, from Brainfuck++ to Ebonics.

-3. Almost inexplicably, no one else has implemented this yet.
+4. Almost inexplicably, no one else has implemented this yet.
 Cutting edge.

 ## Usage